drphil3d/stratasys/README.md

 ﻿Stratasys Reprap Project
 Repurposing and rebuilding 3D printers made by stratasys "Strat-a-trap"

-This will cover various models, mainly the ones that are old enough to get for free, however these printers are very similar in design.
+This will cover various models, mainly the ones that are old enough to get for free, however these printers are very similar in design so small modifications in configuration may be needed for your printer.

+Something to consider, these printers use high torque - high voltage NEMA 23 stepper motors this means you may have to replace them with something more suitable for use with modern stepper drivers.
+I do not reccommend using an external stepper driver.
+If you have these motors, they will need to be replaced:

+Applied Motion: MN23-700-002
+Lin Engineering: 5718M-01S-04R0

 Dimension 1200 SST

-Gantry 254 x 254 x 305 mm (10 x 10 x 12 in) - Useable space with dual extrusion

-Layer Height .254 mm (.010 in) or .330 mm (.013 in) - Stock

-Printer Size & Weight 838 x 737 x 1143 mm (33 x 29 x 45 in) 148 kg (326 lbs)
-Dimension’s build chamber and extrusion-head tip get very hot!
-The chamber and head tip reach temperatures of approximately 75° C (167° F) and 300° C (572° F) respectively.
+The default print resolution set by the outdated Catalyst software was 0.254 mm or 0.330 mm

+Bake Oven Tempature Range

+    75° C (167° F) Max

 Gantry

+    254 x 254 x 305 mm (10 x 10 x 12 in)

 Max Travel

     X:237.162 mm (9.33 in)
     Y:265.613 mm (10.45 in)
     Z:330.2 mm

 Normal Travel

     X:254
     Y:254
     Z:305

 Origin

     X:6.35
     Y:5.08
 Steps Per mm

     X:126
     Y:267.5
     Z:1266